 Well here we are, at the end of another chaotic year.
 Will 2023 be more “normal”?
 Do we even know what “normal” means anymore?
 Regardless, we made it.
 We piloted our rafts through whatever rapids came at us.
 We got thrown out of the raft and … [Read more...] about Looks like we made it

 My head loves worst-case scenario thinking.
 It was great when I was a PR person who needed to envision and prepare for any potential crisis, but it’s not so awesome when I’m just trying to live my life.
 One tool I’ve learned from a few coaches is … [Read more...] about Take the opposite view

 Let’s talk about words.
 If I say “ruby” to someone at a jewelry store, I’m going to get something very different than if I say “Ruby” on GitHub.
-If you ask me when I’ll be done editing the annual report and I say “soon” I might mean by … [Read more...] about What words mean
+Shared vocabulary is a prerequisite for any successful conversation.
+It’s your responsibility both as … [Read more...] about Words.
+They matter.

 ‘’Perception is reality.”
 Lee Atwater coined this phrase in political campaigning because he saw that what people think is more powerful than what’s true.
 Objectivity does not exist.
 This can be super frustrating, but it’s TRUE.
 People do not … [Read more...] about Reality?